Prerequisites

 append

-mode:- Use Dynamic Tables: Specifies whether the connector should create Dynamic Tables & Cleanup Task.
+mode:- Use Dynamic Tables: Specifies whether the connector should create Dynamic Tables & Cleanup Tasks.
 See Dynamic Tables.

-- Custom SQL mustache template: Custom SQL mustache template to be run the first time a record is streamed for each table.
+- Custom SQL Template - Dynamic Table Creation: These template queries run for each table the first time a record is streamed for them.

-dictionary to set table specific data. - Dynamic Table Name mustache template: Can be used as
+- Custom SQL Template - Dynamic Table Name: Can be used as

 {{dynamicTableName}}

-- Use Dynamic Tables: Specifies whether the connector should create Dynamic Tables & Cleanup Task.
+- Use Dynamic Tables: Specifies whether the connector should create Dynamic Tables & Cleanup Tasks.
 See Dynamic Tables.

 -